Matsuzaka Generation: Major League Baseball players

 The term is typically only used in reference to Japanese players, but the Japanese media has, at times, referred to other (non-Japanese) major leaguers born during the aforementioned span as belonging to the "Matsuzaka Generation", most notably former Red Sox pitchers Josh Beckett and Jonathan Papelbon.
 Many other established major leagues belong to this age group, including New York Yankees pitcher C.C.
 Sabathia, Los Angeles Angels pitcher Dan Haren, New York Mets outfielder Curtis Granderson, Houston Astros pitcher Brett Myers, Phillies outfielder Shane Victorino, Chicago White Sox outfielder Alex Ríos, Tampa Bay Rays first/third baseman Hank Blalock, Cleveland Indians first baseman/outfielder Nick Swisher and free agent pitcher Mark Prior.

 Players

-There are currently 53 active players in Nippon Professional Baseball that belong to the Matsuzaka Generation (excludes foreign players acquired outside of the amateur draft).
-A total of 94 players belonging to this generation (including all active players) have once been on one of the twelve professional baseball teams' rosters.
+A total of 94 players belonging to the Matsuzaka Generation have been on one of the twelve professional baseball teams' rosters.

-Matsuzaka himself and Kazuhito Tadano played for teams in Major League Baseball.
+Additionally, Matsuzaka and Kazuhito Tadano have played for teams in Major League Baseball.

 Below is a partial list of said players.
-It includes only those for which English Wikipedia pages exist (as of 9 October 2010).
+It includes only those for which English Wikipedia pages exist (as of October 9, 2010).